-mand to show compliance in a number of areas of information security, one example being the General Data Protection Regulation (GDPR), which regulates the processing of sensitive personal information.
-And while a number of NRENs have already achieved formal security certifications against international standards40, so far they are a minority (see Figure 6.1).
+Even without an overarching security directive in place, however, there is a growing demand to show compliance in a number of areas of information security, one example being the General Data Protection Regulation (GDPR), which regulates the processing of sensitive personal information.
+And while a number of NRENs have already achieved formal security certifications against international standards, so far they are a minority (see Figure 6.1).

 The data presented in this section illustrate the current efforts of the NRENs in the two broad areas mentioned above: organisational security and security services.
-The data originate from the NREN Compendium survey, where NRENs provide data about their service portfolio, from GÉANT's Partner Relations team, and from the Trusted Introducer (TI) programme41.
+The data originate from the NREN Compendium survey, where NRENs provide data about their service portfolio, from GÉANT's Partner Relations team, and from the Trusted Introducer (TI) programme.

-6.1.
-Organisational security
+6.1 Organisational Security

-The data about the organisational security of NRENs are presented by area - policy, people, threats and operations - in alignment with the security framework laid out in the Security Baseline for NRENs document [D8.2]42.
+The data about the organisational security of NRENs are presented by area - policy, people, threats and operations - in alignment with the security framework laid out in the Security Baseline for NRENs document [D8.2].